-With so many books on the market to prepare you for cruising, it can be hard to know where to start.
-In this guide, we provide a list of the most beneficial cruising books by category so that you can begin with exactly what you need.
+With so many books on the market to prepare you for sailing, it can be hard to know where to start.
+In this guide, we provide a list of the most beneficial sailing books by category so that you can begin with exactly what you need.

 Wooden Boat Magazine still uses the book to teach its “Elements of Seamanship” course, which teaches first-time sailing to adults, making it a no-brainer for anyone learning to sail.

 Sailing for Dummies, by J.J. and Peter Isler:

 Sailing for dummies, like the rest of the “For Dummies” series, was written with the virgin sailor in mind.
 This book’s authors are sailing champions and experts on the water, in addition to having learned to navigate the seas since they were kids in California.
 At points during this book, you’ll feel like you’re learning skills that you shouldn’t have lived without for this long.
 The satisfaction you receive from something as simple as learning to read a compass is terrific.

 From learning the different types of sailboats, to finally setting sail, Sailing for Dummies is a useful resource for any newbie sailor.
 Jumping out of your comfort zone has never been so easy.

 World Cruising Routes, by Jimmy Cornell:

 One of the most recommended sailing books of all time, World Cruising Routes covers over 1,000 different routes from every ocean on the globe.
 From the tropical waters of the South Pacific to the icy seas of the Arctic, this book will guide you surely through the process of planning your journey.